-- can analyze how Americans are taught about the place of the United States within the world,
+- can analyze how Americans learn about the place of the United States within the world,

-- can analyze public history exhibits and film versions of history,
+- can analyze movie versions of history, that use exceptionalism,

 - understand American educational and political debates and policies regarding patriotism and the teaching of American History,

 - can analyze how identity politics (race, gender…) fits into and challenges the belief in American Exceptionalism,

 - can demonstrate abilities in reading, writing and communicating in academic English, using appropriate tools for documenting your work ethically,